NJRSAM003/FaradayExplorer/README.md

    --ds 100
 ```

-Or just start the app with no arguments and browse to those files in the
+Or just start the app with no arguments and browse to those files in the launch dialog (set downsampling to 100%)
-launch dialog.

 ---